Moving from Vulnerability to Vigilance π︎

 When you’re trying to identify the culprits behind cyberattacks, one of the methods you can apply is searching for IOCs that have been connected to previous incidents.
 However, you also want to keep in mind how closely the IOCs are linked to past incidents as not all connections are equally strong or reliable.

-IP addresses used during the same timeframe are a strong indicator that two attacks were carried out by the same threat actorβ€”unless the IP address belongs to a Tor exit node or to a content delivery network (CDN).
+Example: IP addresses used during the same timeframe are a strong indicator that two attacks were carried out by the same threat actorβunless the IP address belongs to a Tor exit node or to a content delivery network (CDN).
 In those cases, it could be merely coincidental.
+Likewise, if two different instances of malware download a payload from a widely accessible website like Dropbox or Discord, it’s highly unlikely that these attacks are associated.

 IOCs are primarily reactive in nature: You first notice something suspicious, and then search for IOCs to understand what has happened to your system.
 However, they can also be employed proactively to generate cyber threat intelligence.

-As we read through this report by Talos, we can take note of various IOCs to study them later to get actionable intelligence.
+Example: As we read through this report by Talos, we can take note of various IOCs to study them later to get actionable intelligence.
 One simple yet effective step to take is to block the IP addresses mentioned in this article.

 Another important point to consider is that threat actors often deploy infrastructure that can be shared across various devices to carry out an attack.
 The identifiers of this infrastructure later become IOCs.
 In order to track threat actors, you need to look into these types of IOCs.

+Example: A less effective indicator to track threat actors is a hash, as it is used to identify one file.
+Any threat actor can easily generate multiple variations of the same malware with slight changes, resulting in entirely different hashes (especially when using hashing algorithms like MD5, SHA256, or SHA1).
 On the other hand, indicators like a domain, a domain pattern, or an SSL configuration are much more valuable.
 They require more effort for threat actors to create, so they are more likely to be reused.
 By identifying and monitoring these indicators, you have a better chance of discovering new components, such as related malware or infrastructure, that are associated with the threat actors.

-It’s critical to keep in mind that attributing cyberattacks to specific threat actors is a difficult task and rarely achieves 100% accuracy.
+Itβs critical to keep in mind that attributing cyberattacks to specific threat actors is a difficult task and rarely achieves 100% accuracy.

 There are various reasons for this, including the reuse of infrastructure or software by different actors, the potential for shared members among threat groups, and the deliberate use of false flags to mislead investigators.
 Altogether, they render the attribution process a very imprecise and flawed science.